jrmadsen/compile-time-perf/README.md

 a modular C++ template library for build profiling tools which, recursively, is one of the two primary places where I need this functionality (other is [Kokkos](https://github.com/kokkos/kokkos)).

-Timem does do anything particularly fancy: it just forks and does a mix of deterministic phase measurements and (on Linux) some statistical sampling of a few `/proc/<pid>` files while the command executes.
+Timem doesn't do anything particularly fancy: it just forks and does a mix of deterministic phase measurements and (on Linux) some statistical sampling of a few `/proc/<pid>` files while the command executes.
 Then that data along with the command executed are put into a JSON file whose name is generated from an md5sum of command executed (for uniqueness and reproducibility).
 Then the Python "analyzer" script just globs the files and directories it is